SEG-JPEG: Simple Visual Semantic Communications for Remote Operation of Automated Vehicles over Unreliable Wireless Networks: Methodology

 \subsection{Experiments}

 To evaluate the constraints and performance of the technique, a number of experiments were carried out.
-These included the following: Quantifying network performance within the operating area on campus; Evaluating the G2G performance of the SEG-JPEG technique compared with h.264 compression; Evaluating Imagery Quality.

-All remote operation testing was conducted on private publicly accessible roads at Oxford Brookes University's Headington Hill Campus with a safety driver on-board using public mobile phone networks.
-The approximately 0.8km long route (Fig.~\ref{fig:mapLatency}) was selected to include areas of varying connectivity to reflect real world conditions across a larger urban setting.
-Due to interrupted 5G connectivity, testing was conducted using the 4G network using a single provider evaluated to have the most coverage in the area.

-To evaluate how the network coverage affects latency, a continuous stream of UDP packages contributing to a data rate of 1Mbit/s was transmitted via the public mobile network from the ROV to the remote operation station, connected to a wired local network.
+These included the following: Quantifying network performance within the test area; Evaluating the Glass-to-Glass (G2G) performance of the SEG-JPEG technique compared with h.264 compression; Evaluating imagery quality.
+All remote operation testing was conducted at Oxford Brookes University's Headington Hill Campus with a safety driver on-board using public mobile phone networks.
+The approximately 0.8 km long route (Fig.~\ref{fig:mapLatency}) was selected to include areas of varying connectivity to reflect real world conditions across a larger urban setting.
+Due to interrupted 5G connectivity, testing was conducted using the 4G network using a single provider.
+To evaluate how the network coverage affects latency, a continuous stream of UDP packages contributing to a data rate of 1 Mbit/s was transmitted via the public mobile network from the ROV to the remote operation station, connected to a wired local network.